Sebatyne/utils/README.md

 # Scripts

    * __no_ip.sh__ : this script will send you an email containing the public IP of the device on which it is run.
 Very useful if you have a server home (or a simple device as a raspberry pi), and don't want to suscribe to a no-ip service.
 Installation is very simple : adds a cron rule.
 This interesting thing in this script is that it will send you an email *only* if your address has changed.
+   * __do_nat.sh__ : bash script to set up a NAT functionnality between 2 given network interfaces.
+   * __ridof_cursor.py__ : move the cursor in a X window manager to remove it from sight, in the respect of the tiling window managers' philosophy.

 # Configs